-If a Diplomate does not meet the required number of points, one year extra may be in which to achieve this.
-If they do not succeed, or if any Diplomate does not submit re-certification documents, they will be made non-practising Diplomates by the College, removed from the EBVS specialist register, and may only use the title of Diplomate (non-practising).
+If a Diplomate does not meet the required number of points they will be removed from the EBVS Specialist Register and may only use the title of Diplomate.
 A non-practising Diplomate seeking to revert to full Diplomate status needs to satisfy the Credentials Committee.